 Providing access to hundreds of years of obituaries and death notices from thousands of newspapers across the United States.
 This one-of-a-kind collection helps Patrons and family historians uncover new family members and understand family relationships on a deeper level than ever before.
 Online tutorials are available.

 This family history resource, HeritageQuest includes U.S. federal census information, family genealogies, local histories, tax lists, city directories, land and probate records, birth records, marriage records, death records, genealogical and local history serials, and more.
 Online tutorials are available.

 The McLean County Museum of History recently digitized all five-volumes of "Home town in the Corn Belt" which debuted in late December of 1950.
 The volumes contain 171 articles with 39 biographical sketches and 52 poems relating to local history.
 With 132 authors contributing to the 1,740 pages, these collections offer a wealth of primary and secondary source material to support local history research.

-Find full-text articles about local news, issues, events, people and more as you search the Bloomington Pantagraph archives from 1989 - today.
+Find full-text articles about news, issues, events, people and more as you search Peoria Journal Star archives from 1991 - today.
+Articles from 2019 are available with text and images.
+The 2006-2020 blogs are also available.
 Updated daily, the archive includes obituaries, editorials, announcements, sports, real estate and more.
-Online tutorials available.

 The Post Amerikan was Bloomington-Normal's underground alternative newspaper published from 1972 to 2004, making its 32 years the longest continuous publication run for any underground newspaper in America.
 This historic newspaper is now available online due to a collaboration between the McLean County Museum of History, owner of an archive of nearly all the Post Amerikan's 32-year-run of issues, and EIU's Booth Library.